RubiSolis/-Independent-project/README.md

 3.Automate records and operations
 4.have a functional web presence for its potential customers

-WWhat will you find in this repository?
+What will you find in this repository?
 Within the different folders, you can explore how to create your own system from scratch:

 * Database model (diagrams, relationships, primary/foreign keys)